 I remember the first time I had potatoes in Mexican cuisine, and it blew my mind.
-Until you’ve had a mashed potato burrito or this Vegan Potato-Stuffed Chiles Rellenos, you haven’t had the most comforting Mexican food of all.
+Until you’ve had a mashed potato burrito or these Vegan Potato Chiles Rellenos, you haven’t had the most comforting Mexican food of all.

 However, if you are on an oil-free diet you can bake or air-fry them.
 I added more chickpea flour to the batter to make a thicker.
 It did taste more like chickpea flour than the as-written version, so next time I will add some regular flour instead.